antoineboquet/greek-conversion/README.md

 removeExtraWhitespace?: boolean,  // remove potential extra whitespace

-setBetaCodeStyle?: {
+betaCodeStyle?: {
   useTLGStyle?: boolean           // use the Thesaurus Linguae Graecae style. e.g. 'Ἄϊδι' → '*)/AI+DI'
 },

-setGreekStyle?: {
+greekStyle?: {
   disableBetaVariant?: boolean,   // disable the typographic variant 'ϐ' [U+03D0] useGreekQuestionMark?: boolean, // use greek question marks ';' [U+037E] rather than regular semicolons useLunateSigma?: boolean        // use lunate sigmas 'ϲ, Ϲ' rather than regular sigmas },

-setTransliterationStyle?: {
+transliterationStyle?: {
   setCoronisStyle?: Coronis,      // set Coronis enum to PSILI | APOSTOPHE | NO (defaults to: PSILI) useCxOverMacron?: boolean,      // use a circumflex rather than a macron for 'η', 'ω', etc beta_v?: boolean,               // transliterate 'β' as 'v' (defaults to: 'b')